 Rahmi Koc Industrial Museum

-This is Turkey's second industrial museum opened in April 2005 by Koc family in a 500 year old building.
-Cengelhan was originally built in the mid-16th century by Rustem Pasha, husband of Mihrimah Sultan and son-in-law of Suleyman The Magnificent.
+This is Turkey's second industrial museum opened in April 2005 by Koc family inside a 500 years old building.
+Cengelhan was originally built in the mid-16th century by Rustem Pasha, husband of Mihrimah Sultan and son-in-law of sultan Suleyman The Magnificent.
 This was a typical Anatolian caravanserai offering lodging for travelers and also supplies for the tradesman.
 This building opposite the Citadel is now converted into a museum preserving its architectural characteristics in a new setting.
-Here, the story of early industry is told through scale models since most of the full-size objects are on exhibit at the Rahmi Koc museum in Istanbul.
+Here, the story of early industry is told through scale models since most of the full-size objects are on exhibit at the Rahmi Koc museum in the city of Istanbul.